 Drawing inspiration from the US Vice President Kamala Harris’ victory speech in which she said: “I may be the first women in this office, I won’t be the last.”, The Women’s Organisation IWD campaign is kick starting a weeklong celebration by highlighting the faces and voices of local, inspirational women.

-th annual celebration, which falls on Monday 8 th March, the national campaign will feature on digital boards and online.
+To mark the 110th annual celebration, which falls on Monday 8th March, the national campaign will feature on digital boards and online.

 Among the women featured in the campaign are the national star of the mute button, Jackie Weaver, Cllr Joanne Anderson, Aerospace Engineer, Krystina Pearson-Rampeearee, Radio City DJ and Actress, Leanne Campbell, Everton and Scotland international Lucy Graham and sports journalist and broadcaster Lizzi Doyle.